 If you don’t already have a TV with these functions, you may hit a wall when joining a Zoom meeting, and no one can see or hear you, although you will see them.
 This is why you might want to consider using screen mirroring among a couple of others:

-- Uses your smartphone/laptop and your smart TV.
+- Uses your smartphone (Android or iPhone) /laptop and your smart TV.

 - Is a wireless option.